 The Raven Rock Ramble offers six routes of differing distances.
 All routes start and finish at Harris Lake County Park (see Directions).
 Each route except the 10 mile route has rest ("sag") stops.
 The location of the sag stops are noted on both the map and the cue sheet, and in the Mobile App.
 The location of stores are also noted on the map.

-The clip sheets were added in 2015.
-They are an abbreviated version of the cue sheet designed to be used with a handlebar clip holder.
+Clip sheets are an abbreviated version of the cue sheet designed to be used with a handlebar clip holder.

 Maps and cue sheets